SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/recipients.md

  **Summary**: All about recipients, such as mailboxes and mail users, in Exchange Server 2016.

 The people and resources that send and receive messages are the core of any messaging and collaboration system.
-In an Exchange organization, these people and resources are referred to as recipients.
+In an Exchange organization, these people and resources are referred to as  *recipients*  .
 A recipient is any mail-enabled object in Active Directory to which Microsoft Exchange can deliver or route messages.

 ## Exchange recipient types